rvarago/absent/README.md

 _std::optional_ it could still be interesting, since it's agnostic regarding the concrete nullable types, also working for types other than _std::optional_ as long as they adhere to the expected concept of a nullable type used by _absent_.

+#### Getting started

+_absent_ is packaged as a header-only library and, once installed, to get started with it you simply have to include the main header _absent/absent.h_, which includes all the combinators.
+Or you can include each combinator as you need them, example _absent/combinators/fmap.h_.

+You can find all the combinators inside the namespace _rvarago::absent_.

+Since the qualified names may be too verbose, an alias might be helpful.

 #### Rewriting the person/address/zip_code example using absent

 Using the postfix notation, we can rewrite the above example using _absent_ as: